 FAQs

-Why did you choose the specific issue areas for the Texas Capital Bank Foundation Honors Awards?
+How did you select the categories for the Texas Capital Foundation Honors Awards?

 How does a nonprofit organization submit for grant funding consideration?

-Where can I view the Texas Capital Bank Foundation's Form 990 and 501c3 application?
+Where can I view the Texas Capital Foundation's Form 990 and 501c3 application?

 You can view our Form 990 here, and our 501c3 application here.